efren-palacios/duellinks/_posts/content/farming/2017-01-23-dr-vellian-crowler.md

 * Dr. Vellian Crowler **cannot** be dueled at the gate while you have him selected as your character
 * The Ancient Gear Archetype cards are the best **drop rewards** available from Dr. Crowler

+### Unlock Missions
+* Summon {Elemental HERO Flame Wingman} 1 time while playing as Jaden Yuki, in a Duel against Dr. Vellian Crowler at level 30
+* Inflict 2000 or more points of EFFECT damage with a single activation in a Duel against Dr. Vellian Crowler at level 30 using Jaden Yuki
+* Achieve 1 Comeback Vistory in a Duel against Dr. Vellian Crowler at level 30 using Jaden Yuki
+* Use level 7 or higher Monster Cards 3 times in one Duel World (GX) Duel
+* Achieve 3 wins using only Machine-type Monster Cards in Duel World (GX) Duels

 ### Card Rewards

 | **Card** |  **Rarity**